harvic3/nodetskeleton/README.md

 ## Create your first use case

-> Now CLI function to create use case templates and his dependencies was added, so you can try something like...
+> Now CLI function to create our UseCase common templates and its dependencies was added, so you can try something like...

 With the following command you will create a use case named CreatedOrderUseCase and his controller and containerController.
 Try it!!